tannergarcia/CEN3031-Project/Sprint2.md

-User Stories
+New User Stories

--As a user, I want to log into my account because I want to view my personalized dashboard -
+-As a user, I want to log into my account so that I can view my personalized dashboard

+-As a writer, I want to view decoded images so that I can read my past stories

+-As a friend, I want to view decoded images so that I can read my friend's encoded messages

 ## API Documentation
 ------------------------------------------------------------------------------------------